Credit Approval for Study Abroad

-Once the OSA receives the student’s transcript, a Credit Worksheet will be created.
+Once Study Abroad & Global Engagement receives the student’s transcript, a Credit Worksheet will be created.
 The student will then bring this form along with all supporting documentation to the appropriate Faculty/Departmental Advisor for approval.
 This method can be beneficial for Advisors because they are able to talk with the student about the course content, see the student’s improvement in the language level, or see coursework the student completed while abroad.

 Please note: Faculty advisors can only approve credit for courses that would be offered within their own department on campus.